cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-01-10-creativity-just-became-the-most-practical-skill.md

 A smarter strategy is to diversify the ingredients, not increase the volume.

-Steven Johnson describes breakthrough environments as _liquid networks_: idea ecosystems where half-formed hunches collide, combine, and evolve.[^5]
+[Steven Johnson](<https://en.wikipedia.org/wiki/Steven_Johnson_(author)>) describes breakthrough environments as _liquid networks_: idea ecosystems where half-formed hunches collide, combine, and evolve.[^5]

-That matters because creativity is often the product of collisions, not contemplation.
+This matters because creativity is often the product of collisions of new ideas, not contemplation of what's alrady known.
 If you only consume polished conclusions, you train your mind to reproduce conclusions.
 If you collect fragments, you give your mind raw material.
 This is how “random” insights become repeatable.